Page Editor Options - CSS Tab

 The style application mode for either Auto or Manual can be set in two ways.
 Either through the Page Editor Options dialog box or through the Status bar.

-NOTE: I highly recommend setting the Style Application Mode to Auto if your new to CSS.
+NOTE: I highly recommend setting the Style Application Mode to Auto if you are new to CSS.

 Page Editor Options dialog box